dasarpai/DAI-Techstack-All/LLM/Cloud-GCP/geminigenai/Readme.md

 1. Game Character Brainstorm: Create a character design based on a provided context.
 1. Modify writing style: Change the tone and writing style of a blurb.
 1. Regexed: Convert natural language queries and constraints to regex constructs.

+## My Experiments

+### Gemini Genai
+- Gemini Prompt Gallery, Task which can be done with Gaemini-1.5-flash
+- Story Generation with JavaScript
+- Story Generation with Python

+### Geimini GenAI-Js
+- Gemini GenAI-Js